 Compare Payment Options

-Compare down payment requirements (some insurers want 20% to 30% upfront), monthly payment fees, and cancellation penalties.
-A higher premium with a lower down payment might work better for your cash flow.
+Down payment requirements range from 20% to 30% with some carriers.
+Add monthly payment fees and cancellation penalties to the total cost before you decide.
+A higher premium with a lower down payment can be the better cash flow choice.

 6. 6